ziizium/cyber-sec-blog/README.md

 # cyber-sec-blog
-A static website for a fictional cyber security blog
+A static website design for a fictional cyber security blog